-What we are currently seeing is already an established employee intranet software attempting to create an adaptively designed mobile intranet app.
-With more and more employees working from mobile devices, the mobile platform of your business intranet software needs to meet that demand.
+What we are currently seeing is already an established employee intranet attempting to create an adaptively designed mobile intranet app.
+With more and more employees working from mobile devices, the mobile version of your employee intranet needs to meet that demand.
 In fact, research from iPass shows:

 Another study by FierceMobileIT shows how much employees rely on mobile phones at work:

-These days, company intranet software needs carefully designed and streamlined mobile applications.
+These days, an employee intranet needs carefully designed and streamlined mobile applications.
 If you can start off with something that will allow employees to access and create relevant content, get jobs done from a mobile device, integrate other mobile applications and receive important notifications, then your enterprise will be set up for successful intranet adoption.

 With remote working on the rise, the “office” becomes less of a physical space and more of a digital and remote one.
 The mobile features also help connect your workforce any time and any place.
 It also helps your commuting staff to keep up with the company happenings while on-the-go.

-Invest in mobile-friendly interfaces when choosing or designing your intranet tool.
+Invest in mobile-friendly interfaces when choosing or designing your employee intranet.
 Look for touchscreen optimization, smart innovation, and responsive software for mobile devices.

 We already talked about it: Social intranet software.
 We’re of course talking about the intranet trend that incorporates user-generated content and social elements popularized by apps like Facebook, Instagram, LinkedIn and more.

-While blogs, forums, and chat features allow for more interactivity, they aren’t new for company intranet software.
+While blogs, forums, and chat features allow for more interactivity, they aren’t new for employee intranets.
 We’re now seeing a trend towards personal profiles of employees in intranets.
 Think of your external social media profile within the internal network.
-People take pride in their own personal brand and story; integrating that into your workplace will keep employees engaged and connected.
+People take pride in their own personal brand and story; integrating that into your workplace will keep employees engaged and connected and will improve teamwork.

 New social features we are looking for are about user-generated content and in-depth employee updates (where they are, what they are working on, sharing their current struggles/successes) and personal-post analytics (think LinkedIn’s popular ‘your post has reached x amount of people’) to get real time insight on employee participation and interaction.

 Not only do social features of intranets engage employees, they also streamline collaboration.
-There are many tools out there specified to improve employee collaboration, but really, investing in your internet's social features boost work collaboration heavily.
+There is a lot of technology out there specified to improve employee collaboration, but really, investing in your internet's social features boost work collaboration heavily.
 It keeps employees continually connected to each other, and provides features that allow real-time collaboration across departments, physical space, and time zones.

 Another benefit of socializing your tool is an easy, quick intranet adoption process.
-Integrating features that are familiar and comfortable to your employees will keep them frequenting using the tool, therefore driving the intranet adoption process.
-Social tools are a good way to keep your employees interacting with the intranet, leading to a successful intranet adoption.
+Integrating features that are familiar and comfortable to your employees will keep them frequenting using the intranet, therefore driving the intranet adoption process.
+Social features are a good way to keep your employees interacting with the intranet, leading to a successful intranet adoption.

-Looking through the list of intranet trends may be intimidating when considering your own employee intranet software, but it’s important to picture everything in the context of what works for your enterprise.
+Looking through the list of global intranet trends may be intimidating when considering your own employee intranet, but it’s important to picture everything in the context of what works for your enterprise.
 Look at this list through the lens of your workforce and how you operate.
-If you have socialization functions within your company intranet software that your employees like, don’t worry about trying to improve them just yet.
+If you have socialization functions within your corporate intranet that your employees like, don’t worry about trying to improve them just yet.
 Instead, analyze the features that you think may soon become outdated and work toward improving them.